 Previous studies on Unigwe's On Black Sisters' Street have focused mainly on the theme of prostitution without exploring the ideological motivations for the thoughts and actions of discourse participants.
-Thematic studies are associated chiefly with literary criticism.
-This study differs significantly from traditional literary criticism by drawing strongly from the linguistic resources of CDA and SFL in the investigation of ideation and tenor in the text under consideration.
-The study aims at revealing the socio-psychological experiences of the discourse participants involved in trans-continental prostitution and sex slavery, and the role of language in framing such experiences.
+This study aims at revealing the socio-psychological experiences of the participants involved in trans-continental prostitution and sex slavery, and the role of language in framing such experiences.
 The linguistic and cognitive resources deployed by the writer enable the reader to perceive the inhuman and degrading conditions of victims of the trade and the ideological motivations of the powerful social forces behind the business.
 The language of the powerful social actors and that of their victims show that sexual exploitation, as a social activity, is a form of dominance.
 It is a form of dominance because it involves participants who share unequal power relations in which one group maintains a hegemonic control over the other and justifies acts of deprivation and violence against members of the subordinated group.
 Discourse situations reveal how powerful social actors use language to deceive, seduce, cajole, coerce, threaten and manipulate the weak and the vulnerable in the process of legitimation.
-In the end victims are delegitimised and stripped of their basic humanity and identity.
+In the end victims are delegitimized and stripped of their basic humanity and identity.
 The ideology that underlies the text under consideration enables the reader to infer the asymmetrical power relations between the dichotomous groups involved in social interaction as well as the tacit endorsement of sex slavery and exploitation by agencies of the law.
-Chinyere Nwahunanya observes that prostitution thrives because of the institutional support it receives from agencies of the state.
-He notes that some countries "see prostitution as a source of income to government coffers, since a number of tourists may find the availability of youthful prostitutes a good reason to travel to those countries where prostitutes operate without legal restrictions" (Nwahunanya 2011: 349).
-Consequently, a country like South Africa, according to Nwahunanya (2011:348), "is about to introduce a legislation that legitimises prostitution.
-It is expected that this would give a wider operational space for prostitutes and their clients."
+Nwahunanya observes that prostitution, which he describes as one of the oldest professions in the world, thrives because of the institutional support it receives from agencies of the state.
+He notes that some countries "...see prostitution as a source of income to government coffers, since a number of tourists may find the availability of youthful prostitutes a good reason to travel to those countries where prostitutes operate without legal restrictions" (2011:349).
+Consequently, a country like South Africa, according to Nwahunanya, "...is about to introduce a legislation that legitimizes prostitution.
+It is expected that this would give a wider operational space for prostitutes and their clients" (2011:348).